webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - In a binary search, the database **repeatedly splits the index in two** until it finds the entry containing the search value.
     - The database first compares the search value to an entry in the middle of the index.
     - If the search value is less than the entry value, the search value is in the first half of the index.
 If not, the search value is in the second half.
-- **primary index / clustering index**
-  - A primary index, also called a clustering index, is an index on a sort column.
-- **secondary index / nonclustering index**
-  - A secondary index, also called a nonclustering index, is an index that is not on the sort column.
 - **dense index**
   - A dense index contains an **entry for every table row**.
 - **sparse index**